NiKu-24/Deneme-IDiscover/docs/SRS.md

 ### Product Functions
 - **FLOW Mode**: Allows users to explore their current location with an interactive map, set durations, specify activities, and connect with friends.
-- **ORGANIZED Mode**: Enables users to plan trips, select dates and times, choose activities, and make reservations.
+- **PLAN Mode**: Enables users to plan trips, select dates and times, choose activities, and make reservations.
 - **FUN Mode**: Provides a treasure hunt experience, touristic mode, and learning options with rewards for achievements.

 ### User Classes and Characteristics